lissiyas/incremental-image-encryption/README.md

 this is part of my final year project

-securing survelance data using incremental encryption techniques
+securing surveillance  data using incremental encryption techniques

 advanced hill cipher encryption techniques is used here and incremental encryption is integrated in the system